minMelody/Breadboard8mini/README.md

 ```

 # More
-A more in-depth emulator, with TUI, can be found [here](https://github.com/minMelody/Breadboard8).
+A more in-depth emulator, with TUI, can be found at [minMelody/Breadboard8](https://github.com/minMelody/Breadboard8).